 Feeding America, together with 200 nationwide food banks, is working to ensure that everyone has food during this unprecedented time of need - through the holidays and beyond.
 Here’s what you should know.

 As the holidays arrive, food banks are responding to significantly increased demand

 Right now, 80 percent of food banks are serving more people than they were at the same time last year.
 And in many cases, our neighbors visiting food banks are visiting for the first time.
-Feeding America estimates that because of the pandemic, 50 million people could be at risk of hunger in 2020.
 So many people who’ve never wondered whether they could afford a holiday meal are realizing that this year will be different.
 On top of the stress the pandemic has caused, many of our neighbors are also facing hunger.

 Food banks have been – and will continue to be – there for our neighbors through the holidays

 As more people seek food assistance, Feeding America and food banks are rising to meet the demand.
-From the beginning of March through the end of October, food banks have distributed an estimated 4.2 billion meals to our neighbors.
+Food banks have distributed an estimated 6.6 billion meals to our neighbors.
 In October alone, food banks distributed about 50 percent more food than an average month.
-Food banks have become accustomed to this increased level of distribution, and will continue to connect people to food through programs like drive-thru food pantries, holiday food distributions and delivery programs.
+Food banks have become accustomed to this increased level of distribution and will continue to connect people to food through programs like drive-thru food pantries, holiday food distributions, and delivery programs.

 There is a critical need for volunteers